-GLS 240 CROSS CULTURAL PRACTICUM (3 or 1)
+GLS 240 CROSS-CULTURAL PRACTICUM

+(1 or 3)

 An analysis of global issues and the impact of globalization on social inequality.
 Students are required to participate in an international service-learning experience during spring break.
 Course may be repeated for 1 credit hour.
 No more than 4 credits may be applied to the major.
-Cross-listed as SOC 240.
-Prerequisite: application and instructor consent.
+Same as SOC 240.
+Prerequisites: Application and instructor consent.
 Spring, as needed.